Access to the Local Destination Was Denied (code 1609)

 A backup plan is terminated with the following error: Access to the Local Destination was Denied (code 1609)

-Typically, this error occurs on Windows Server editions when the target destination (i.e. file system) is restricted with the Windows Server Resource Manager settings.
+This error occurs on Windows Server editions when the target destination (i.e. file system) is restricted with the Windows Server Resource Manager settings.

 Modify settings in the File Server Resource Manager.